ArchGryphon9362/teslabtapi/docs/charsandservices.md

 ### New Name

 Tesla has recently (as of 21/June/2023) began using a new Bluetooth naming scheme.
 It is pretty easy to get.
-You take the last 6 digits of the vehicle's VIN and append them to the word `Tesla`.
+You take the last 6 characters of the vehicle's VIN and append them to the word `Tesla`.

 So if the VIN is `5YJ3E1EA1KF130307`, the Bluetooth name will be `Tesla 130307`.